This page was updated on 05 July 2021. To view changes, please see page updates

 - explore how existing strengths improve the family’s life

-Examples of strengths and protective factors might include:
+Examples of strengths and acts of protection might include:

 - the parent’s ability and willingness to seek help and work with supports and services